cbortoluzzi/ROHs/README.md

 ## Acknowledgments

-This pipeline was inspired by:
+This pipeline was inspired by: Bosse, M., Megens, H.J., Madsen, O., Paudel, Y., Frantz, L.A., Schook, L.B., Crooijmans, R.P. and Groenen, M.A., 2012.
-* Bosse et al. (2012).
 Regions of homozygosity in the porcine genome: consequence of demography and the recombination landscape.
-PLoS genetics, 8(11).
+PLoS genetics, 8(11), p.e1003100.